bhauman/figwheel-main/docs/quick_start.md

 allows you to evaluate any expression or sub expression before hitting enter.

-Let's try that again, now get back to an empty prompt and enter the expression `(+ (+ 1 2 3) (+ 4 5 6))` and now place the cursor after the last paren of the sub-expression `(+ 1 2 3)`.
+Let's try that again, get back to an empty prompt and enter the expression `(+ (+ 1 2 3) (+ 4 5 6))` and now place the cursor after
+the last paren of the sub-expression `(+ 1 2 3)`.
 If you hit
 `Control-X Control-E` at this point you will see that you get the